Originally posted 4th December 2016

 When should I use skirting boards?

 Are you fitting new floors in a property with damaged or perished skirting, or no skirting boards at all?
 Then you will need new ones.
 When fitting a new floor, you should leave what is known as an 'expansion gap' between the floor and wall.
-This accommodates for the general expansions and contractions that properties go through throughout the years.
+This accommodates for the general expansions and contractions properties go through over the years.
 To cover up this gap, skirting boards are used as a functional and attractive style statement.
 This is especially true of laminate flooring skirting, where a smart, flush finish will enhance their impact.

 Read more: How To Install Skirting Boards

 What is beading used for?

 Wood floor beading is an aesthetically pleasing, simple way to cover up gaps left in your home when fitting new floors.
-Like skirting boards, wood floor beading - or floor edge trims as they’re otherwise known - come in a range of materials including solid wood and MDF.
-Beading for laminate flooring for example can add an elegant touch, as they are used to fill the gaps between the floor and skirting boards that occur.
+Like skirting boards, wood floor beading – or floor edge trims as they are otherwise known – come in a range of materials including solid wood and MDF.
+Beading for laminate flooring, for example, can add an elegant touch, filling the gaps between the floor and skirting boards that occur.
 This is particularly the case when fitting new floors without removing pre-existing skirting boards.

-Wood floor beading should be used in cases where your property already had skirting boards which you did not or could not remove.
-Without beading, it isn’t possible to present a neat finish from floor to wall and you would otherwise be left with a small gap.
-Beading for laminate flooring can create a lovely flush finish for example.
-Though it is definitely possible to achieve a professional-looking finish without removing your skirting boards, and by fitting laminate beading, it is distinctly more difficult to create a perfectly smooth transition from wall to the floor.
+It is definitely possible to achieve a professional-looking finish without removing your skirting boards and fitting laminate beading.
+But it is distinctly more difficult to create a smooth transition from wall to the floor in this way.
 If you are looking for the perfect finish for your home, reinstalling skirting boards can be the best way to do this.